-We are in a partnership between researchers from the Indigenous Health Program at BC Women’s and Children’s Hospital and from UBC’s Department of Medical Genetics.
-Our goal is to address a gap in healthcare for Indigenous peoples.
+This is in a partnership between researchers from the Indigenous Health Program at BC Women’s and Children’s Hospital and from UBC’s Department of Medical Genetics.
+The goal is to address a gap in healthcare for Indigenous peoples.

 To obtain the most accurate results from genomic sequencing, geneticists need to be able to compare a patient’s results to those of healthy individuals of the same ethnicity.
 But many groups, including Indigenous Peoples, are under-represented in the current databases.
 This means that interpreting the results for Indigenous Peoples can be challenging.

-At The Learning Circle we will talk in more detail about the project, including the philosophy of community-based participatory research, embedding culturally safe practices of research with Indigenous populations, and where collaboration with study participants helps provide validity to the project’s results.
+At The Learning Circle they will share more detail about the project, including the philosophy of community-based participatory research, embedding culturally safe practices of research with Indigenous populations, and where collaboration with study participants helps provide validity to the project’s results.

 Everyone welcome to participate:

 Healthcare workers, students, staff, community!